aether-raid/AERO/README.md

 ---

-## 🚀 Running the Workflows
+## 🚀 Getting Started

-### 1. Model Recommendation 🤖
+### Model Researcher 🤖

-Given a research task description, the system analyzes the problem characteristics, searches for relevant literature, and recommends the most suitable machine learning models.
+Given a problem statement, this system analyzes the problem characteristics, searches for relevant literature, and recommends the most suitable machine learning models.
 The final output includes model suggestions with detailed justifications, implementation considerations, and literature references.

-#### Using it as a Python module:
+#### General Usage

 You can import and use the workflow in your own Python scripts:

 ```python
 from aero.model_researcher import suggest_models